My name is Kate, I am a crone-age mum and live with my daughter,Lilac, our border collie, Midge Bodge and small cat, Cozy Toes.

 I love diversity and everything it brings with it.

 -Occasional forest school practitionering;

 -Helping out with our new workers coop plant nursery which grows and sells edible and useful perennials;

 -Upcycling and dreaming of a forest food garden paradise and regenerative small holding.

--Obsessing over great designs from van life and tiny house video I can find to get inspiration for our own little off grid version one day.
+-Obsessing over great designs from any van life and tiny house video I can find to get inspiration for our own little off grid version one day.